Johannes Chan: Pro-vice-chancellor selection controversy

-Comments on mourning police stabbing perpetrator
+Comments on mourning police stabbing perpetrator and National Security Offences

 Broadcaster RTHK reported that on 4 July 2021, Chan had said any suggestions that laying flowers to mourn the death of the attacker Leung Kin-fai of the July 1 police stabbing might be illegal were far-fetched.
 He said people might be mourning the death of Leung out of sympathy or expressing discontent with the government, which was very different from terrorism.
 Former Commissioner of Police Chris Tang condemned Chan sharply, saying: "I hope that this law professor can sleep at night", and warned of possible "bloodshed" in the city as a result of Chan's comments.

+In 2024, he criticised an amendment to the Prison Regulation that effectively removed remission of sentence for those convicted of national security offences for its vagueness in the scope of application and its unfairness in having retrospective effect.
+He was publicly condemned by the Secretary for Security for his view, which was said to be inaccurate and misleading.
+In 2025 he criticised the conviction of a former legislator for riot in the controversial 721 incident where protesters and commuters were trapped inside a train station by a large group of attackers who eventually entered the station and indiscriminately attacked passengers in the station, and where the evidence in the judgment revealed that police knew about the attack well in advance and failed to take any timely action or response.
+He was immediately condemned by the Secretary for Security for being inaccurate and misleading and for inciting hatred against the government and the judiciary.
+Ming Pao, the Chinese newspaper that published his comments, was also warned by the Secretary for Security for its liability under the National Security Law.